Key facts at a glance

 Financial Outcomes: What Will You Actually Get?

 The practical consequence: any financial settlement requires negotiation.
-A good lawyer extracts concessions through alimony claims, child maintenance, and settlement pressure.
-A bad outcome is one where you accept UAE court default without understanding what English law might have given you.
+A good lawyer builds the case through documented contributions, alimony claims, child maintenance, and settlement pressure.
+A bad outcome is one where you accept the UAE court default without understanding what electing home-country law, or filing in England, might have given you.

 Alimony can be adjusted annually if financial circumstances change significantly.
 It terminates on remarriage or loss of child custody.